-The Tweedle Creek - Carmichael Habitat Restoration project is a comprehensive effort to return and restore Lower Tweedle Creek (approximately 4800 ft.) into a historic relic channel and reconnect it with the associated floodplain, wetlands, and an off channel pond.
-In total the project comprises about 40 acres and will enhance critical habitat for Pacific & Western Brook lamprey, Coho & Chinook salmon, winter steelhead, cutthroat trout, and a host of other aquatic and terrestrial species.
-The Upper Nehalem watershed council will co-manage the project with the landowners and associated partners.
-Planning, survey/design, permit acquisition, budget development, etc. are all underway with implementation set for the 2019 summer instream work period.
+The Tweedle Creek project will restore Lower Tweedle Creek (approximately 4800 ft.) into its historic relic toe slope channel and reconnect it with the associated floodplain including two small tributaries, existing wetlands/former Oxbow channel of the Nehalem River, and into an off channel flow through pond located in the oxbow.
+In total, the project comprises about 40 acres and will enhance critical habitat for Pacific & Western Brook lamprey, Coho & Chinook salmon, winter steelhead, cutthroat trout, and a host of other aquatic and terrestrial species.
+The Upper Nehalem watershed council will co-manage the project with their associated partners and the landowner.
+Planning, survey/design, permit acquisition, budget development, etc. are well underway (approximately 85% complete) with implementation set for the 2020 summer instream work period.

-Funding through the Pacific Lamprey Conservation Initiative (Regional Implementation Plan) will address instream, off-channel, and wetland enhancements specific to lamprey habitat benefits that support adult spawning and juvenile rearing deficiencies in this part of the Nehalem River Basin.
-The project will enhance stream/floodplain connectivity, habitat complexity, and recreate several acres of historical habitat lost to floodplain developments (agricultural) around the turn of the 19th century.
+Funding through the Pacific Lamprey Conservation Initiative (Regional Implementation Plan) will address instream, off-channel, and wetland enhancements specific to lamprey life history/habitat needs and mainly support adult spawning and juvenile rearing deficiencies in this part of the Nehalem River Basin.
+Stream/floodplain connectivity, habitat complexity, and recreation of several acres of historical habitat lost to floodplain development(s) (agricultural mostly) around the turn of the 19th century are all expected outcomes for this project.